Rakeela/dragora-notes/session-4-notes.md

 * Q1 - 1.5 IQR

 {Outliers are items that are more than 1.5 IQR over Q3, or more than 1.5 IQR under Q1.}

+{...}
+{Doing other stuff while waiting for new content...}
+{Ah, here we go.
+A new automation task.}

+{Transcribed from Slide.}
+Find the standard deviation and variance of the following using TI calculator 1
+2
+3
+4
+5

+{The pace is kind of slow here...
+Waiting for more to do.
+This looks like a 1-5 range demonstration of a kind this teacher has done before.
+It is a highly legible method.}